Linking discrete and continuous models of cell birth and migration: Mathematical models and methods

 \subsection{Models of cell birth}

-Our ABM for cell birth consists of stochastic, discrete-time rules which we adapt from \cite{volkening2015}.
+Our ABM for cell birth consists of stochastic, discrete-time rules which we adapt and simplify from \cite{volkening2015} (motivation for these rules may be found in the SI-\S1.2).
 Specifically, at each time step (i.e., day) in a simulation we select $N_\text{bir} \in \mathbb{N}$ locations uniformly at random from $\Omega$ and evaluate them synchronously for possible cell birth.
 Each selected location, \textbf{z}, represents the position of a precursor cell that may differentiate into a melanophore based on the signals that it receives.
-The conditions for melanophore birth in the ABM \cite{volkening2015} depend on both neighboring melanophores and dense xanthophores, as we show in Fig.~\ref{fig:biology}(g).
-Since we restrict to one population in this manuscript, we simplify the rules from \cite{volkening2015}; see SI for details.
+The conditions for melanophore birth in the ABM \cite{volkening2015} depend on both neighboring melanophores and dense xanthophores, as we show in Supplementary Fig.~1.
+Since we restrict to one population in this manuscript, we simplify the rules from \cite{volkening2015}; see SI-\S1.2 for details.
 In particular, a new melanophore emerges at position $\textbf{z}$ according to the rule:

 where $c^+_\text{ABM}\in \mathbb{N}$, and